Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - Train a model:
 Please read this paragraph carefully before running the code.

-By now, 5 kinds of shift-nets are proposed, presented to you by \"advanced-descending\" order.
+By now, 5 kinds of shift-nets are proposed.

 Usually, we train and test a model with `center` mask.